 The screenshot is saved as snapshot.png

 .
 It is saved in the same directory as from where the command was triggered from.
-The old screenshot will be replaced each time a new command was triggered.
-The location where the screenshot will be saved can also be set with the -p
+By default, the old screenshot will be replaced each time the command was triggered.

-raspi2png also has some handy command line options which can be used to extend the functionality.
-From the Github page, the following command line options are available:
+raspi2png also has some handy command-line options which can be used to extend the functionality.
+From the Github page, the following command-line options are available:

 Usage: raspi2png [-p pngname] [-v] [-w ] [-h ] [-t ] [-d ] -p - name of png file to create (default is snapshot.png) -v - verbose -h - image height (default is screen height) -w - image width (default is screen width) -t - type of image captured can be one of the following: RGB565 RGB888 RGBA16 RGBA32 -d - delay in seconds (default 0)